 Use cases, terrains, and where to ride

-The scooter’s primary use case is urban use, commuting and casual rides on roads and streets.
+The scooter’s primary use case is urban use, commuting, and casual rides on roads and streets.

 Going offroad with the Kugoo M2 Pro is probably not a good idea.
 The scooter is very tough and will probably handle it better than most $500 scooters, but it’s still not designed to handle brutal offroad trails.
 Some grass and gravel will be ok every now and then, as the scooter’s frame, its pneumatic tires, and the suspension, will all help make the ride bearable.
 If you’re looking for a ride through some rough terrain, see my guide on the best offroad electric scooters.